laurence001/prompting/prompt_table_V1.md

-# Universal Prompt Table for Fact-Check Tasks
+# First iteration of prompts for fact-checkings tasks

 | **Type of Prompt** | **Task**       | **Prompt** |
 |--------------------|----------------|------------|